 This course presents statistical approaches to systems thinking and system design engineering.
 Methods for measuring, analyzing, predicting, and improving product reliability are explored.
 Statistical tolerancing of system components is introduced, together with techniques for aggregating and measuring system-level quality and probability-of-failure.
 Big data approaches to systems optimization are discussed, including Dependent Variable Analysis and Machine Learning.

-Business Strategy provides the background and insights required to develop a differentiating business strategy for an organization.
+Business & Technology Strategy provides the background and insights required to develop a differentiating business strategy for an organization.
 The lectures and readings cover business fundamentals, the strategic planning process, competitive strategies, core competencies, strategic alliances, acquisitions and mergers, and franchising.
 Working in teams, students develop a complete business strategy for a high tech company.
 This course also provides insight into many factors that drive innovation and the successful commercialization of new technologies in established and new businesses.
 This includes best practices in new product portfolio management, technology road mapping, and discussion of incremental, radical, and disruptive innovation.

 The ability to lead starts with the process of self-discovery.
 In order to succeed externally, leaders need to develop an ability to understand their own internal environments—their energy, motivation, priorities, core values, etc. They need to develop their self-management skills and cultivate their self-confidence.
 Learning in this context does not mean simply acquiring new information, but elevating self-awareness, discovering one’s authentic self and taking responsibility for her/his development as a leader.
 This course helps students develop a better understanding of their internal environment and to learn (and implement) techniques for improving their personal effectiveness.